fileds/tuning-derivatives-for-causal-fairness-in-machine-learning/README.md

-# tuning-derivatives-for-fairness-in-machine-learning
+# Tuning derivatives for fairness in machine learning
-Repo for the paper "Tuning derivatives for fairness in machine learning"
+Repo with example code and code to reproduce the simulation study in "Tuning derivatives for fairness in machine learning".

+Paper URL: TBA